 However, a revolution is currently underway with a new, potentially disruptive group of apps emerging: the decentralized application (dApp).

 Decentralized applications (dApps) are digital apps or programs that exist and run on a blockchain or P2P network rather than a single computer and are outside the purview and control of a single authority.
 In a short while, we will look at what they are, how they affect people, and how companies can promote them successfully.
-But first we need to look at what inspired their creation in the first place.
-We’ll also talk about why they present a good alternative for old-school, traditional apps.
+First we need to look at what inspired their creation in the first place.
+We’ll also talk about why they present a good alternative to old-school, traditional apps.

 At the moment, the odds are that people use at least a dozen apps on a weekly basis.
 Apps, in general, have made getting things done a lot easier, and most popular apps have an easy-to-use interface.
 However, despite the utility and benefits that current apps provide, there are quite a few disadvantages that end up making them less desirable than they first seem.
-Among the top three include data misuse, vendor lock-in, and censorship.
+The top three include data misuse, vendor lock-in, and censorship.

 First of all, there is the potential for data harvesting and misuse since some apps collect more personal data than we would be comfortable sharing if we knew what it was used for.
 In some cases, the data can be sold to third parties without our knowledge or leaked if the app is hacked.

 Secondly, there is the problem of vendor lock-in.
 When you try to stop using an app or service, it is incredibly impractical and expensive.
 It can also be a frustrating experience when you are forced to use an app that you are not happy with because you are stuck in a contract.
 In some cases, the company behind the app makes it extremely challenging for you to move your settings/data to another app.

 Lastly, some users experience the opposite problem where they are not allowed to use certain apps because of local restrictions, censorship, and monopolies.
 This is especially common on social media since many social media companies have their own agenda.
 They are also under the control of local regulators and governments to restrict users.